lonebhen/opengl-graphics-cpp/README.md

 ## License

 This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code in this repository for personal or commercial projects.
-However, please attribute the original author and provide a link to this repository.
+However, please attribute the original author and provide a link to this repository. lol

 ---